 While we are certain that this change will benefit the majority of our residents, we understand that some residents will be disappointed.
 Our ResNet support team may be able to assist you with alternative suggestions to watch your favorite programming.
 They may be contacted by calling 956-6800.

-Modern TVs have the ability to auto-tune available channels.
-Run the auto-tune or channel discovery feature on the TV to properly pick up all channels.
+Currently the coaxial jack located in your room will still deliver HD quality local broadcast channels like NBC, ABC, CBS, and Fox.
+Run the auto-tune or channel discovery feature on the TV to properly pick up local broadcast channels.

 Where do I get a coax cable?

 Coaxial (coax) cables are not provided by student housing.
 Coaxial cables are available at most electronic retailers.
 A six (6) feet long cable should be sufficient for students living in the residence halls.
-A fifteen (15) feet long cable should be sufficient for students living in the apartments.
+Students living in the apartments may want to consider a longer fifteen (15) feet long cable depending on their furniture arrangement.

 Can I order pay-per-view or premium services?